florian-renfer/freelancing-application-monitor/README.md

 ## 📚 Lessons Learned

-- Implementing enumerated types using `iota` while ensuring a proper string representation for better readability and maintainability.
+- Implementing enumerated types using `iota` while ensuring a proper string representation for better readability and maintainability
-- Implementing interfaces such as `Scanner` from `database/sql` package to convert database rows from primitive types to custom types.
+- Implementing interfaces such as `Scanner` from `database/sql` package to convert database rows from primitive types to custom types
-- Implementing interfaces such as `Unmarshaler` and `Marshaler` from `encoding/json` package to convert between JSON and custom types.
+- Implementing interfaces such as `Unmarshaler` and `Marshaler` from `encoding/json` package to convert between JSON and custom types

-## Uses Cases
+## Use Cases

 > [!WARNING]
 > The endpoints are listed for documentation purposes only.
 There is no
 > guarantee of correct behavior, input validation, or anything else that would
 > prevent the application or database from breaking.

+> [!NOTE]
+> I'm planning on releasing an OpenAPI specification once the API is in a stable
+> state.

 ### Applcations